Risks and uncertainties

 Market and customer risks

-Suominen’s customer base is fairly concentrated, which increases the potential impact of changes in customer specific sales volumes.
-In 2020, the Group’s ten largest customers accounted for 67% (65%) of the Group net sales.
+Suominen’s customer base is fairly concentrated, which increases the potential impact of changes in customer-specific sales volumes.
+In 2025, the Group’s ten largest customers accounted for 69.5% (69.4%) of the Group’s net sales.
 Long-term contracts are preferred with the largest customers.
-In practice the customer relationships are long-term and last for several years.
+In practice, the customer relationships are long-term and last for several years.
 Customer-related credit risks are managed in accordance with a credit policy approved by the Board of Directors.
 Credit limits are confirmed for customers on the basis of credit ratings and customer history.

 The demand for Suominen’s products depends on possible changes in consumer preferences.
-Historically, such changes have had mainly a positive impact on Suominen, as they have resulted in the growing demand for products made of nonwovens.
-This was clearly visible in 2020 as the COVID-19 pandemic increased the demand for nonwovens for cleaning and disinfecting wipes.
-However, certain factors, including consumers’ attitude towards the use of products made even partially of oil-based raw materials, or their perception on the sustainability of disposable products in general, might change the consumers’ buying habits.
+Historically, such changes have had mainly a positive impact on Suominen, as they have resulted in growing demand for products made of nonwovens.
+However, certain factors, including consumers’ attitude towards the use of products made even partially of oil-based raw materials, or their perception of the sustainability of disposable products in general, might change consumers’ buying habits.
 Suominen monitors the consumer trends proactively and develops its product offering accordingly.
-The company has had biodegradable, 100% plant-based nonwovens in its portfolio for over 10 years and hence is well positioned to respond to changes in customer preferences related to sustainability and climate change.
+The company has had biodegradable, 100% plant-based nonwovens in its portfolio for over 15 years and hence is well positioned to respond to changes in customer preferences related to sustainability and climate change.

-Suominen’s business and products can be affected directly or indirectly by political decisions and changes in government regulations for example in areas such as environmental policy or waste legislation.
-An example of such legislation is the EU’s Single-Use Plastics Directive that focuses on reducing marine litter.
+Suominen’s business and products can be affected directly or indirectly by political decisions and changes in government regulations, for example, in areas such as environmental policy or waste legislation.
+An example of such legislation is the EU’s Single-Use Plastics Directive, which focuses on reducing marine litter.
 The potential exists for similar regulations to expand worldwide.
 This creates demand for more sustainable products, and Suominen is well placed to respond to this increasing demand.

-The risks that are characteristic to South American region, including significant changes in political environment or exchange rates, could have an impact on Suominen’s operations in Brazil.
+The risks that are characteristic to the South American region, including significant changes in the political environment or exchange rates, could have an impact on Suominen’s operations in Brazil.

 Investments

 Suominen continuously invests in its manufacturing facilities.
-The deployment of the investments may delay from what was planned, the costs of the investments may increase from what has been expected or the investments may create less business benefits than anticipated.
-The deployment phase of investments may cause temporary interruptions in operations.
+The deployment of the investments may be delayed from what was planned, the costs of the investments may increase from what was expected or the investments may create fewer business benefits than anticipated.
+The deployment phase of investments may cause temporary interruptions in operation.

 Cyber and information security

-Suominen’s operations are dependent on the integrity, security and stable operation of its information and communication systems and software as well as on the successful management of cyber attack risks.
-If Suominen’s information and communication systems and software were to become unusable or significantly impaired for an extended period of time, or the cyber attack risks are realized, Suominen’s reputation as well as ability to deliver products at the appointed time, order raw materials and handle inventory could be adversely impacted.
+Suominen’s operations are dependent on the integrity, security and stable operation of its information and communication systems and software as well as on the successful management of cyber-attack risks.
+If Suominen’s information and communication systems and software were to become unusable or significantly impaired for an extended period of time, or the cyber-attack risks were realized, Suominen’s reputation as well as its ability to deliver products at the appointed time, order raw materials, and handle inventory could be adversely impacted.

 Financial risks